10m+

 It bears repeating that an IFISA is not a cash savings account, even if it may resemble one.

-Cash savings accounts are protected by the Financial Services Compensation Scheme (FSCS), so up to £80,000 per provider is protected if your provider collapses.
+Cash savings accounts are protected by the Financial Services Compensation Scheme (FSCS), so up to £85,000 per provider is protected if your provider collapses.
 This protection doesn’t apply to P2P loans or IFISAs.

 Similarly, although P2P loans quote interest rates as if they were savings accounts, this interest rate is not guaranteed.

 There remains the possibility that the debtor at the other end will not be able to repay the loan in full.
-This could mean you don’t earn the promised rate of interest, lose some of your original investment, or even all your investment.

 But bear in mind that higher risk usually means higher potential returns.
-Ultimately, the choice hinges on your own resilience to risk, i.e. how much you can afford to lose if things go wrong.
+Ultimately, the choice hinges on your resilience to risk, i.e. how much you can afford to lose if things go wrong.

 What kind of returns can I expect from an innovative finance ISA?

 The key phrase is ‘target returns’ – the provider will aim to offer this level of interest, but it is not guaranteed.
-Also, as a rule of thumb, the higher the target returns, the more your capital is at risk.

 The level of access you have to your funds will also depend on the provider.
-Usually you can withdraw your funds as long as they are not being used by a company, though there can be a waiting period of 30 to 90 days.
+Usually, you can withdraw your funds as long as they are not being used by a company, though there can be a waiting period of 30 to 90 days.

 Some IFISAs also have fees or penalties for withdrawing money earlier than agreed.